Topological Signals of Singularities in Ricci Flow: Results

 \subsubsection{Dimpled Dumbbell}

 The dimpled dumbbell is featured below (Figure \ref{fig:DimpledDumbbell}).
 The necks are at $ x = -180 $, $ x = -66 $, $ x = 0 $, and $ x = 130 $.
 The greatest pinching occurs at the neck $ x = 0 $, whose neck radius, from initial time index to final time index, decreases by three orders of magnitude.
-Also, the scalar curvature at this neck grows by seven orders of magnitude.
+Furthermore, the scalar curvature at this neck grows by seven orders of magnitude.
 The other necks demonstrate pinching but within one order of magnitude in both neck radius and scalar curvature.
-Most values of $ \psi $ remain constant across the evolution.
+Most values of $ \psi $ remain constant across the~evolution.

-The triangulation is on a $ 50 \times 10 $ grid for 70 time indices.
-The lifespans (Figure~\ref{fig:GenModDumbPers}) resemble a hybrid between those of the dimpled sphere and those of the symmetric dumbbells.
-For the $ \beta_{0} $ tables, we have four finite lifespans and one infinite lifespan of low scalar curvature for all time indices.
-Two of the finite lifespans show a modest increase in birth value but two orders of magnitude increase in death value over the evolution of the object.
-The remaining finite lifespans show an order of magnitude increase from birth value to death value.
-Of these, one interval does not change much over the entire evolution, while the other changes but remains within the same order of magnitude.
+The triangulations are on $ Nx = 25 $ and $ Nx = 50 $ grids for 70 time indices.
+The lifespans for the triangulations (Figure~\ref{fig:GenModDumbPersistence}) resemble a hybrid between those of the dimpled sphere and those of the symmetric dumbbells, although this relationship is harder to see for the $ Nx = 25 $ triangulation without magnifying the shorter lifespans.
+In both cases, for the $ \beta_{0} $ tables, we have four finite lifespans and one infinite lifespan of low scalar curvature for all time indices.
+Over the evolution of the object, the $ Nx = 25 $ triangulation exhibits three finite lifespans exhibiting modest increases in birth and death values with one of the lifespans having a change in death value of eight orders of magnitude.
+For~the same time frame, the $ Nx = 50 $ triangulation exhibits two of the finite lifespans showing modest increases in birth and death values with the remaining lifespans featuring similar modest changes in birth values but with one order of magnitude increases in death values.
+Though $ Nx = 25 $ provides a coarser triangulation than $ Nx = 50 $, the coarser triangulation contains points in its sample with higher values of a scalar curvature at each time index.
+Thus, it is detecting the increase of curvature more literally than the finer triangulation.
+However, as is evident from Figure~\ref{fig:GenModDumbPersistence}, both triangulations capture the formation of the neckpinch singularity.
+Furthermore, the lifespans for the different triangulations of the dimpled dumbbell share the self-similarity of the lifespans for the different triangulations of the symmetric dumbbell.

 The $ \beta_{1} $ tables have lifespans of variously short lengths but no infinite ones.
 Though some of the lifespans grow to lengths similar to those in the $ \beta_{0} $ tables, they are of the same order of magnitude.